 Every year, in the late summer or early fall, massive non-toxic red water blooms form in the Columbia River Estuary.
-These blooms consist of both cryptophyte algae and the mixotrophic ciliate, Mesodinium major, previously referred to in past publications on the Columbia River Estuary as Mesodinium rubrum (= Myrionecta rubra) (Lohmann, 1908; Jankowski, 1976).
+These blooms consist of both cryptophyte algae and the mixotrophic ciliate, Mesodinium major, previously referred to as Mesodinium rubrum (= Myrionecta rubra) (Lohmann, 1908; Jankowski, 1976).

 -explain stuff about name change?
-New genetic analysis and “medusa form” (Garcia-Cuetos et al., 2012)
+New genetic analysis and “medusa form” (Garcia-Cuetos et al., 2012) NO, I personally don’t really care

 -how much should I explain about what a mixotroph is?
 Is it explained well enough in the paragraph below?
+I would explain what is a mixotroph, but also what interactions define M major and cryptophytes (e.g., symbiosis, kleptoplasty, …)

 -transition sentence to put the focus back on the cryptophytes